 With this knowledge, I want you to know that those who say they are trying to live plastic-free do not want you to take them literally.

-In this way, the market becomes flooded with sustainably designed, recyclable goods and wastages are avoided.
-This is why living plastic-free is not avoiding all plastics but rather by reducing them and then reaping the benefits.
+In this way, the market becomes flooded with sustainably designed, recyclable goods, and wastages are avoided.
+This is why living plastic-free is not avoiding all plastics but rather reducing them and then reaping the benefits.

 Tips On How To Start Your Zero Waste Lifestyle